CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 fastqc --outdir ./"$dir"/ ../raw_data/LC2A_SRR1964645.fastq.gz
 ```

-The full script for slurm scheduler is called [fastqc_raw.sh](/fastqc/fastqc_raw.sh) which is located in fastqc folder.
+The full script for slurm scheduler is called [fastqc_raw.sh](/fastqc/fastqc_raw.sh) which is located in the /fastqc folder.

-The same command can be run on the fastq files after the trimming using fastqc program, and the comand will look like:
+The same command can be run on the fastq files after the trimming using fastqc program, and the comand will look like this:
 ```bash
 dir="after"